European Union Advisory Mission in Iraq

-The European Union Advisory Mission in Iraq (EUAM Iraq) was established by the European Union Member States in 2017 following a request by the Government of Iraq to support its national Security Sector Reform (SSR) efforts.
+The European Union Advisory Mission in Iraq (EUAM Iraq) is a civilian European Union Mission under the Common Security and Defence Policy (CSDP), providing strategic advice and capacity support to strengthen Iraq's Security Sector Reform (SSR) and institutional response to Terrorism, Organised Crime, and Violent Extremism.
+The Mission supports the implementation of Iraq's National Security Strategy (NSS) while promoting the rule of law, human rights, women empowerment, and international obligations.

-The Mission is providing strategic advice and expertise to the Iraqi authorities through its advisers in thematic areas like command, control and crisis management, countering terrorism and organised crime, border management, human rights and gender, cultural heritage protection.

-EUAM Iraq is mandated to advise officials of the Ministry of Interior Office of the National Security Adviser who are responsible for driving the reform, as well as other institutions.
+Working primarily with the Office of the National Security Advisor (ONSA) and the Ministry of Interior (MoI), EUAM Iraq strengthens Iraqi institutional capacity, supports the development and implementation of national security strategies, and promotes coordination among the EU, Member States, NATO, the United Nations, and other international partners.
+This contributes to a more effective and accountable security system for a stable and safe Iraq.

 Mission Headquarters and Scope of work

 EUAM Iraq’s headquarters are located in Baghdad, at the Al Rasheed Hotel.
 The Mission also has a regional presence in Erbil, the capital of the Kurdistan Region of Iraq.
+Its work is mostly carried out in the format of workshops, seminars, trainings or official meetings.

 In addition to its work in Baghdad and the Kurdistan Region of Iraq, the Mission also regularly conducts visits at regional and provincial levels in support of Iraqi efforts to strengthen countrywide coordination as it relates to civilian Security Sector Reform.

-Where its work mostly carried out in the format of workshops, seminars or official meetings.

 Heads of Mission

-The current Commander of Mission of the European Union Mission in Iraq is Anders Wiberg, of the Swedish Police.
+The current Commander of Mission of the European Union Mission in Iraq is Ralf Schroeder, of the German Police.